dgwyer/wp-react-plugin/README.md

 Please remember that this project is in it's very early stages of development.

 Any contribution is most welcome so if you see something that could be improved then please let me know by reporting an issue or submitting a pull request.
-You have my thanks in advance. :)
+You have my thanks in advance. :relaxed: